open-energy-transition/pypsa-earth-status/doc/user-guide/structure.md

 ## High-level workflow

-At a high level, the workflow does:
+At a high level, the workflow does three major actions:

-1. **Clean raw datasets** into consistent, analysis-ready tables
-2. **Build reference statistics** (ground truth) for the selected countries
-3. **Build network statistics** from the PyPSA network provided by the user
+1. **Create reference statistics** from raw datasets.
+This section includes data downloading, cleaning and harmonization.
+2. **Extract network statistics** from the user-provided model.
+This includes reading the input model and parsing the information to numeric inputs that can be compared to the reference data.
-4. **Compare** reference vs network statistics and store the results
+3. **Compare** the reference vs network statistics and generate visualizations.
-5. **Visualize** the comparison outputs as figures
-6. Build **transmission network GeoJSON** layers for mapping/inspection

 ## Workflow